knovyshny/CgmUser/Readme.md

 ```
 instead.
 I hope, that it is ok in this case.

-HATEOAS is not suported, because of lack of requirements and because
+HATEOAS is not supported, because of lack of requirements and because
 in many cases it is just too heavy.

 ## Swagger UI